Order and Family:

 We fish for many different types of fish.
 We try to match our customer’s expectations with the types of fish that are seasonal during the time of year in which they are fishing.

-Miami Deep Sea Fishing Reservations for: Tilefish fishing in Miami - Tilefish fishing in Miami Beach - Deep Sea fishing for Tilefish in South Florida aboard the air-conditioned Charter Fishing Boat THERAPY-IV - Phone: 305-945-1578.
+Miami Deep Sea Fishing Reservations for: Bluefish fishing in Miami – Bluefish fishing in Miami Beach – Deep Sea fishing in South Florida for Bluefish aboard the Charter Fishing Boat THERAPY-IV – Phone: 305-945-1578.

 *Certain types of fish and sharks may be restricted during certain closure periods